node-red/node-red.github.io/docs/hardware/raspberrypi.md

 Once you restart Node-RED and then browse to <b>http://{your-pi-address}:1880</b>
 you should now see two rpi-gpio nodes in the advanced section of the pallette.
 One to read from pins, and one to control pins.
 If they are not there then check both the **nrgpio** and **nrgpio.py** commands installed correctly to the `~/node-red/nodes/core/hardware/` directory and are executable by the user that you are running as.
 To check:

-    $ ~/node-red/nodes/core/hardware/nrgpio ver 0
+    ~/node-red/nodes/core/hardware/nrgpio ver 0

-should return...
-0.5.8    or greater - this is the version of the RPi.GPIO library.
+should return :  0.5.11 : or greater - this is the version of the RPi.GPIO library.

+### Notes

-NOTE: the old Midori browser does not have adequate javascript support to use it with Node-RED.
+ * **Midori Browser** - the old Midori browser does not have adequate javascript support to use it with Node-RED.
 If you want to use a built in browser on the Pi please install the Epiphany browser and use that pointed at http://localhost:1880.
 Epiphany is now the default Rasbian browser, or you can install it by

-    $ sudo apt-get install epiphany-browser
+    sudo apt-get install epiphany-browser

-There are also some extra hardware specific nodes (for the Pibrella, PiFace and LEDBorg plug on modules) available in the [node-red-nodes project](https://github.com/node-red/node-red-nodes/tree/master/hardware/) on Github.
+ * **Extra Nodes** - There are also some extra hardware specific nodes (for the Pibrella, PiFace and LEDBorg plug on modules) available in the [node-red-nodes project](https://github.com/node-red/node-red-nodes/tree/master/hardware/) on Github.

+***

+## Interacting with the Pi hardware

 There are (at least) two ways for interacting with a Raspberry Pi using Node-RED.